In this post, you will learn how to read a yarn label.

 - The brand name/yarn name.

-- The yarn weight – if it is worsted or bulky for example.
+- The yarn weight – if it is worsted, bulky, or jumbo for example.

-- What the fiber content is – if it is 100% wool or mixed fibers.
+- What is the fiber content? – If it is 100% wool, cotton, acrylic, or mixed fibers.

-- The needle and hook size suitable to use with this yarn.
+- The needle and hook size are suitable to use with this yarn.

-- Gauge information – how many rows and stitches in a 4×4 inch (10cmx10cm) square.
+- Gauge information – how many rows and stitches are in a 4×4 inch (10 cm x 10 cm) square?

 - How to wash (hand washes only etc).